10 Infamous Alcatraz Inmates

 2 James ‘Whitey’ Bulger

 For “Whitey” Bulger, his crimes before Alcatraz were just the beginning.
 Convicted of armed robbery, his first long-term prison sentence was at the Atlanta Penitentiary, where he volunteered for MKULTRA, an experimental CIA drug program.
 Inmates were given LSD and other drugs.

 After plotting a prison escape, he was shipped to Alcatraz in 1959.
 According to Bulger, Alcatraz was his best prison experience.
 In a letter to Alcatraz historian Michael Esslinger, he stated, “If I could choose my epitaph on my tombstone, it would be ‘I’d rather be in Alcatraz.’ ”

-When Alcatraz was closed in 1963, Bulger served his remaining term at Leavenworth.
+When Alcatraz was closed in 1962, Bulger was transferred to Leavenworth.
 After his release in 1965, he returned to South Boston and worked with the Winter Hill Gang.
 He and his partner, Stephen J. Flemmi, started their own criminal racket.
 They also worked undercover for the FBI as as TEIs (Top Echelon Informants.)
 When Agent John Connolly warned him of pending arrest in 1994, Bulger fled.

 Bulger remained a fugitive from 1995 to 2011.
 In 2000, the FBI’s Boston branch established a unit to focus on finding Bulger, who rose to the top of the Most Wanted list after the death of Osama bin Laden.
 After searches through Europe, South America, and Asia, they found Bulger living under an alias in Santa Monica, California.
 He was convicted of 11 murders and given two life sentences.
 Bulger is now an inmate at Coleman Penitentiary in Florida.